A Survey of UAV Communication Networks: Roles, Power Sources, and Security: UAV roles in communications

-Mobile Edge Computing or Multi-Access Edge Computing (MEC) refers to the deployment of computation and storage resources at the network's edge like base stations enabling low-latency processing and efficient task offloading for mobile users.
-MEC can be enhanced using an UAV assisted RIS setup.
-In this setup, UAV carries a passive RIS payload.
-Payload’s orientation and position can be dynamically adjusted for signal optimization and can be propagated towards MEC servers.
-The authors in \cite{ref49} propose an algorithm that maximizes the Energy Efficiency (EE) (Energy efficiency is defined as the ratio of total computed tasks (bits) to weighted total power consumption of the system) of the system.
+Mobile Edge Computing or Multi-Access Edge Computing (MEC) refers to the deployment of computation and storage resources at the network's edge, like base stations enabling low-latency processing and efficient task offloading for mobile users.
+MEC can be enhanced using a UAV assisted RIS setup.
+In this setup, a UAV carries a passive RIS payload.
+The payload’s orientation and position can be dynamically adjusted for signal optimization and can be propagated towards the MEC servers.
+The authors of \cite{ref49} propose an algorithm that maximizes the energy efficiency (EE) of the system (Energy efficiency is defined as the ratio of the total computed tasks (bits) to the weighted total power consumption of the system).
 This is done by enhancing the signal quality with the help of reflective surfaces that direct signals towards the Multi-access Edge Computing (MEC) servers.
-RIS requires minimal energy to operate (Passive), reducing power consumption significantly.
+An RIS requires minimal energy to operate (passive), reducing power consumption significantly.
 This addresses the issue of high power consumption.
-The algorithm is illustrated on the system model as seen in Figure \ref{fig:8}, an UAV-assisted communication framework where multiple UEs within a coverage area, transmit data to a remote server.
-The presence of obstacles may block direct UE-to-server links, potentially degrading the network performance.
-To mitigate this, unmanned aerial vehicles equipped with reconfigurable intelligent surfaces (UAV-RIS) are deployed above the coverage area, establishing off-loading links that relay data from the UEs to the server.
-The UAV-RIS hovers at a height of H (up to 100 meters).
-RIS has N (up to 60) passive elements and MEC (MEC is responsible for offloading tasks to K ground users) is at a fixed location.
-The Time Division Multiple Access (TDMA) model is used among users such that each user has an individual time slot.
-Similarly, UAV motion is also divided into equal T (time) slots.
-No direct user-server link is present; the energy consumption includes- \begin{enumerate} \item Local computation and transmission energy (UEs). \item Control Processing Unit (MEC). \item Propulsion energy for UAVs. \end{enumerate}
+The algorithm is illustrated in the system model shown in Figure \ref{fig:8}, in which there is a UAV-assisted communication framework with multiple UEs within a coverage area transmitting data to a remote server.
+The presence of obstacles may block the direct UE-to-server links, potentially degrading network performance.
+To mitigate this, UAVs equipped with RISs (UAV-RIS) are deployed above the coverage area, establishing offloading links that relay data from the UEs to the server.
+The UAV-RIS hovers at a height of $H$ (up to $100$ meters).
+The RIS has $N$ (up to $60$) passive elements and a MEC, which is responsible for offloading tasks to $K$ ground users, is at a fixed location.
+A Time Division Multiple Access (TDMA) model is used among users such that each user has an individual time slot.
+Similarly, the UAV motion is also divided into $T$ equal time slots.
+No direct user-server link is present; the energy consumption includes: \begin{enumerate} \item Local computation and transmission energy (UEs); \item Control Processing Unit (MEC); \item Propulsion energy for UAVs. \end{enumerate}